PinkNextDev/PinkNext/contrib/seeds/README.md

 changes its default return value, as those are the services which seeds are added to addrman with).

-The seeds compiled into the release are created from sipa's DNS seed data, like this:
+The seeds compiled into the release are created from sipa's DNS seed data, like this (TODO: Create one for Pinkcoin):

     curl -s http://bitcoin.sipa.be/seeds.txt.gz | gzip -dc > seeds_main.txt
     python3 makeseeds.py < seeds_main.txt > nodes_main.txt